endertunc/realworld-golang-sst-lambda-dynamodb/README.md

    - Primary database for storing user, articles and comments

 4. **OpenSearch Service**
    - Used for global queries such as most recent articles and list tags operations.
+It's utilizing DynamoDB zero-ETL integration with Amazon OpenSearch Service.

 #### Event Flow
 1. **OpenSearch Ingestion Pipeline**